Study smarter with Fiveable

 Some amendments reflect Texas's engagement with national social debates, often codifying traditionalistic values into constitutional law.

-Compare: Marriage Definition Amendment (2005) vs. Equal Rights Amendment (1972)—both address civil rights but reflect opposite political impulses.
+Compare: Marriage Definition Amendment (2005) vs. Equal Rights Amendment (1972): both address civil rights but reflect opposite political impulses.
 The ERA expanded protections while the Marriage Amendment restricted them.
-This contrast illustrates how Texas's constitution can contain contradictory values depending on when amendments passed.
+This contrast illustrates how Texas's constitution can contain contradictory values depending on when amendments were passed and which political forces were dominant at the time.

 | Concept | Best Examples |